General Web Accessibility Guidelines

 The Federal Communications Commission (FCC)

-Section 255 of The Telecommunications Act is coordinated by the FCC.
-They require the telecommunications industry to make equipment readily accessible or, alternatively make equipment compatible with assistive technology devices.
+The FCC coordinates Section 255 of The Telecommunications Act.
+They require the telecommunications industry to make equipment readily accessible or, alternatively, make equipment compatible with assistive technology devices.